 5. Recognize Revenue

 Voila!
 The revenue is recognized once the performance obligation is fulfilled!

 At the most basic level, revenue recognition under ASC 606 means revenue is recognized when the contractual obligation is met and not when the payment is made.
 This changes everything for the SaaS industry and it could be very stressful considering non-compliance is not an option.
 An intelligent revenue recognition software to track revenue would be an easy and stress-free solution.

 For example, Chargebee has revenue recognition intelligence that simplifies billing using used-case scenarios and helps manage any changes in recurring revenue such as an upgrade, downgrade, or cancellation at mid-period.
 The trick is, Chargebee’s deferred revenue recognition module does day-based revenue calculation to tackle these kinds of issues and also gives a detailed report for all plans, products, and currencies.

-To make things even easier, we have created a guide outlining key metrics, the meaning of ASC 606 to SaaS, challenges, or revenue recognition scenarios faced in SaaS companies.
-Feel free to leaf through our guide here.
+Useful Read: To make things even easier, we have created a guide outlining key metrics, the meaning of ASC 606 to SaaS, challenges, or revenue recognition scenarios faced in SaaS companies.
+Check out our SaaS revenue recognition guide here.